danielbodnar/awesome-stars/README.md

 ## electron

+- [abahmed/Deer](https://github.com/abahmed/Deer) - :pencil2:A modern, fast, beautiful note taking app, built on Electron and React
+- [1943time/bluestone](https://github.com/1943time/bluestone) - A WYSIWYG Markdown editor, improve reading and editing experience. and generate your Markdown files into online documents in the easiest and fastest way.
+- [Thysrael/Ficus](https://github.com/Thysrael/Ficus) - Ficus is a software for editing and managing markdown documents, developed by the  gg=G team.
+- [awehook/blink-mind-desktop](https://github.com/awehook/blink-mind-desktop) - Cross-platform full-featured mind mapping and outline app based on electron.
+- [mockoon/mockoon](https://github.com/mockoon/mockoon) - Mockoon is the easiest and quickest way to run mock APIs locally.
+No remote deployment, no account required, open source.
 - [typicode/lowdb](https://github.com/typicode/lowdb) - Simple and fast JSON database
 - [quack-ai/quack-companion-vscode](https://github.com/quack-ai/quack-companion-vscode) - VSCode extension for collaborative software development 💻 Turn your team development practices into a portable plug-and-play context for code generation.
 Alternative to GitHub Copilot powered by GPT 3
 - [responsively-org/responsively-app](https://github.com/responsively-org/responsively-app) - A modified web browser that helps in responsive web development.
 A web developer's must have dev-tool.